 At first, this idea might seem a bit odd to you, but it works.
 As you know, potatoes are loaded with starch, and therefore they work exactly like them when it comes to thickening a sauce.
 Before you try this method, you must know that your sauce will get a sweet potato flavor, so if you don’t mind tasting a sweet and sour sauce, this method is worth your consideration.

 How to thicken spaghetti Sauce with mashed potatoes?
-Peel and boil one big potato, mashed it and add it in your sauce.
+Peel and boil one big potato, mashed it and add it to your sauce.
 For enhancing the taste of your sauce, you can mash potato with butter and milk.
 Throw in mashed potatoes in your sauce once it starts simmering and see how quickly it will change your thin sauce into a thick one.

 #5.
 Mix it with Starch